ebouabbadi/task-Management-app/README.md

-# 🚀 Task Manager Pro
+# 🚀 Task Management App

 A modern, clean and fully interactive task management app built with **React**, **TypeScript**, and **TailwindCSS**.